 Your healthcare provider may do a series of tests on the serum in your blood to find

 Serum AAT concentrations.
 Tests on a blood sample to look for the AAT protein.

-a more accurate test for the gene.
+test for the gene.

 Genetic test.
 You may consider getting a genetic test before getting a blood test.

 The genetic test can be done with a blood sample or a swab from inside your mouth.

 Test results may vary depending on your age, gender, health history, the method used